kharchenkolab/pagoda2/README.md

 # Installation Instructions

 Installation of pagoda2 requires installation of the Non-metric space library (nmslib) and a custom built largeVis package.
-Pagoda 2 has been tested with nmslib v1.5.3 and nmslib v1.6 and it should work with any subsequent version.
+Pagoda 2 has been tested with nmslib v1.5.3 and nmslib v1.6.
+The current package has configured to be compiled with nmslib v1.6 and this is the recommended version.
 To install pagoda2 please follow the instructions below.

 ## System dependencies